 Modified Bitumen: (1) a bitumen modified through the inclusion of one or more polymers (e.g., atactic polypropylene, styrene butadiene styrene, etc.); (2) composite sheets consisting of a polymer modified bitumen often reinforced and sometimes surfaced with various types of mats, films, foils, and mineral granules.

-Mopping: the application of hot bitumen, with a roofer’s hand mop or mechanical applicator, to the substrate or to the felts of a bituminous membrane.
+Mopping: the application of hot bitumen, with a roofer’s hand mop or mechanical applicator, to the substrate or the felts of a bituminous membrane.

 Solid Mopping: a continuous mopping of a surface.